 The environmental accreditation of your chosen printer is the first step in actually appraising their environmental commitment.
 ISO14001 is a system whereby your print company can justifiably claim to be on the starting blocks on the sustainable print run; after all, anyone can claim to be green but to have any credibility you have to have external validation.

-Some printers will avoid the question of accreditation by talking about the paper accreditation, while this is obviously important it does not address the full printing process, you could have the highest environmentally accredited paper available but if the printer is not, then you are essentially only looking at half the picture.
+Some printers will avoid the question of certification by talking about the paper certification, while this is obviously important it does not address the full printing process, you could have the highest environmentally accredited paper available but if the printer is not, then you are essentially only looking at half the picture.

 The choice seems obvious when it comes to selecting the stock (paper), recycled right?
 Well yes and no, the question becomes a little more complex when you ask how much recycled content?
 How do I know it is recycled and where did it come from?
 How much carbon is used in producing the stock?

 Every year, over 15 million hectares of the Earth’s forests are destroyed.
 In Australia, since European settlement, over 90% of our old growth forests have been cleared.

 Logging in native forests has global impacts.
 It reduces biodiversity, threatens the survival of our native plants and animals, and releases vast amounts of carbon into the atmosphere, making climate change worse.
 Woodchipping destroys old growth forests and degrades water catchments, polluting our rivers and reducing water supplies.

 Make sure the paper is certified as either FSC® or PEFC™, this will help ensure the pulp is from sustainable forestry practices and material is traceable to certified sources.

 The gold standard is 100% recycled post consumer and pre consumer waste paper that is FSC® Recycled certified.
 Pulp sourced from well managed forests and controlled sources are FSC® Mix certified.

 Lastly when possible look for paper that is produced carbon neutral.